codecop/dependency-breaking-katas/Facilitator-Notes/C_ExtractAndOverrideCall.md

   * minimal code change, fully automated refactoring, no magic
   * subclass of `Discount` needed in test

+* wrap the `ReceiptRepository` singleton in a class and inject into `Checkout`.
+  * more work, higher risk
+  * might want to change all call sites
+  * design improvement: move design towards DI
+  * design improvement: makes dependencies visible

+* set up HSQLDB with same schema
+  * much work, unless in Spring application
+  * we have no schema file
+  * slow, fragile, no detailed feedback
+  * full integration test, more confidence that database code works as well

 * introduce global debug class with global flag `debug`
   * pollute production code with test code
   * introduce coupling to debug class